-- Extend the basic concepts and techniques of solving algebraic, transcendental, exponential and logarithmic equations. - Summarise the numerical techniques of interpolation and error approximations in various intervals in real life situations. - Apply the numerical techniques of differentiation and integration for engineering problems. - Evaluate ordinary differential equations of first and second order by various techniques and methods. - Solve the partial and ordinary differential equations with initial and boundary conditions by using certain techniques with engineering applications.
+- Understand the basic concepts and techniques of solving algebraic, transcendental, exponential and logarithmic equations. - Appreciate the numerical techniques of interpolation and error approximations in various intervals in real life situations. - Apply the numerical techniques of differentiation and integration for engineering problems. - Understand the knowledge of various techniques and methods for solving first and second order ordinary differential equations. - Solve the partial and ordinary differential equations with initial and boundary conditions by using certain techniques with engineering applications.

-- 1. Grewal, B.S., and Grewal, J.S., "Numerical Methods in Engineering and Science", Khanna Publishers, 10th Edition, New Delhi, 2015. - 2.
+- Grewal, B.S., and Grewal, J.S., "Numerical Methods in Engineering and Science", Khanna Publishers, 10th Edition, New Delhi, 2015. - 2.
 Dr.Kandasamy.
 P, Dr.Thilagavathy .
 K and Dr.Gunavathy .K.
 "Numerical Methods", S. Chand and Company Pvt.
 Ltd., New Delhi, 2016.